eriktita/uhconst-admin-dashboard/README.md

 └── README.md              # Documentation

 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+We welcome contributions from everyone.

 Fork the Project